Studying the Decoupling Effect of Electromagnetic Band Gap Structures

 Interested in trying this model for yourself?
 Click the button below to head to the Application Gallery, where you can find the tutorial documentation for this example.
-There, you can also download the MPH-file if you have a valid software license and COMSOL Access account.

 - Read about designing another type of band gap: Streamlining the Design of Frequency-Selective Surfaces

 - Learn more about simulating antennas with COMSOL Multiphysics:

 - COMSOL Now